How to share the Alert Program® with others…

 Ways to Share

 The Introductory Booklet was created to help provide an overview.
-The Take Five! book includes activities you could demonstrate or the Test Drive book has songs you could use in an Alert Program® brief overview (the “Just Right” and “Five Ways” songs are ideal to use as movement breaks for your team to learn about self-regulation as described in the Test Drive book and demonstrated in our online course).
+The Take Five! book includes activities you can demonstrate and the Test Drive (book and CD) has songs you can use in an Alert Program® brief overview (the “Just Right” and “Five Ways” songs are ideal to use as movement breaks for your team to learn about self-regulation as described in the Test Drive (book and CD) and demonstrated in our online course).

 Worth Finding the Time

-Sometimes we feel we are all short on time, but we encourage you to find the time to share key concepts through our Alert Program® materials and through experiential learning whenever possible.
-What might “take time” will actually help you “save time” in that you’ll have more “buy in,” follow-through and carryover.
+Sometimes, we feel we are short on time, but we encourage you to find the time to share key concepts through our Alert Program® materials and through experiential learning, whenever possible.
+What might “take time” will actually help you “save time” in that you’ll have more “buy in,” follow-through, and carryover.
 How to do this is explained in detail in the Alert Program® Online Course.

-Be sure to have self-regulation strategies available for team members to try while they are filling out the checklist and participating in the discussion (such as relaxable balls, pipe cleaners, Silly Putty®, etc.).
-Best to offer self-regulation strategies when team members are having difficulty attending (when they look somewhat lethargic and in a low state of alertness).
-Then after they fidget with the relaxable ball, pipe cleaner, or putty, help them notice how it becomes much easier to attend when in an optimal state of alertness (alert, attentive, and focused).
+Be sure to have self-regulation strategies available for team members when you are sharing the Alert Program® concepts with others (such as relaxable balls, pipe cleaners, Silly Putty®, etc.).
+It is best to offer self-regulation strategies when team members are having difficulty attending (when they look somewhat lethargic and in a low state of alertness).
+Then, after they fidget with the relaxable ball, pipe cleaner, or putty, help them notice how it becomes much easier to attend when in an optimal state of alertness (alert, attentive, and focused).

 In fact, it’s ideal to provide self-regulation strategies in any meeting (family meeting, staff meetings, IEP meetings, etc.).
 When we are in an optimal state, we are likely to have more productive and efficient meetings!
 And the more often you help your team and family members observe self-regulation in themselves, the better they can observe and support self-regulation in others.